-When planning out a dinner party, you must first look into what level of formality you're going for.
-Are you thinking of a white table cloth dinner or more of an informal family-style dinner?
+When planning a dinner party, you must first look into what formality you're going for.
+Are you thinking of a white tablecloth dinner or more of an informal family-style dinner?
 When opting for a formal dinner party, you must be very organized in every detail and aspect of your dinner.
-From the food and drink to the décor, everything must be thought out.
+Everything must be thought out, from the food and drink to the décor.

 It's also important to keep who you're inviting in the back of your head.
 Ensure your guests have varied interests but something in common to talk about.
 A party with only a couple of people talking can hurt the atmosphere of your party.

 A dinner party starts at the plan.
-You must give yourself plenty of time to plan, especially if you're planning a formal party.
+It would be best if you gave yourself plenty of time to plan, especially when planning a formal party.

 After you've planned out how many people you'll have, a theme (French food, American food, etc.), and the formality of the dinner, it's time to put together a timeline.

 Start by finding the day and time your guests will arrive, then look at how much time you will have to cook.
-Always give yourself some cushion; you don't want to franticly be putting everything together at the last minute.
 Write down a timeline and add an hour of catch-up time.
+Always give yourself some cushion; you don't want to be putting everything together at the last minute franticly.

-When you're testing out dishes, it's also crucial that you look at how much time it takes to cook each one.
+When you're testing out dishes, it's also crucial to look at how long it takes to cook each one.
 How much time is active and inactive?
 Can some of the dishes overlap?
 How much oven space do I have?

-When I create big five-course meals, I start a day ahead of time and prep everything that I can.
-In restaurants, this is how we prep for dinner service.
+When creating big five-course meals, I start a day ahead of time and prep everything I can.
+In restaurants, this is how we prepare for dinner service.
 When you make your timeline write down what you'll be doing between one time and the next; try planning it out in 15-minute increments or even 5 minutes.
-And color-code inactive time vs. active time.
+And color-code idle time vs. active time.
 Ensure that you have enough room in your oven or on your stove.

-So, you've got your food timeline down, know when your guests will arrive, know how long it'll be for each dish to be plated and eaten.
-Following the dinner party, it's always good practice to serve light cookies or small desserts, so be sure to plan time for this at the end of your evening.
+So, you've got your food timeline down, know when your guests will arrive, and know how long it'll be for each dish to be plated and eaten.
+Following the dinner party, serving light cookies or small desserts is always a good practice, so be sure to plan time for this at the end of your evening.

 Food & Drink

 Now, this is where things get slightly messy.
-When choosing your food, you must keep two things in mind: your guests and your timeline.
-A group of people with a refined pallet will require more planning than a group of people used to Minnesota Hot Dish.
+When choosing your food, you must remember two things: your guests and your timeline.
+A group of people with a refined pallet will require more planning than those used to Minnesota Hot Dish.
 Then there is the matter of your timeline.
 Make dishes that can be prepped ahead of time or the day before.
 Can you portion ingredients the day before?
 Cut herbs?
 Prepare cookie or pastry dough?
-Anything you can do ahead of time will help you on the day of your party.
+Anything you can do beforehand will help you on the day of your party.

 But now to the fun stuff.
 What courses should you serve, and in what order?
-I think five courses is the perfect number for a formal dinner party and here is why.
-You get a full span of what food has to offer both in your cooking and drinks.
-It gives the food enough room to pair with each other, but it's not too much where you feel stuffed.
+I think five courses is the perfect number for a formal dinner party, and here is why.
+You get a full span of what food offers in your cooking and drinks.
+It gives the food enough room to pair with each other, but it's not too much that you feel stuffed.
 The more courses you have, the smaller each course should be.

-For your courses, I recommend starting the evening off with a selection of cocktails or lighter drinks.
+I recommend starting the evening with cocktails or lighter drinks for your courses.
 While this doesn't count as a course, it'll prepare your guests for what's ahead.
 Begin your meal with a soup or salad, followed by a reliever course to prepare your guest for a heavier main course.
-Follow this by a poultry or game dish, which will then lead to a cheese course.
+Follow this with a poultry or game dish, leading to a cheese course.
 At the very end, you can serve your dessert.
 But your evening shouldn't stop there.
 After all the food, your guests need time to relax with a few lighter food items and drinks.
-Finish off the night with small cookies and desserts to pair with tea, coffee, or wine.
+Finish the night with small cookies and desserts with tea, coffee, or wine.

-**A reliever course is a light course, often consisting of a fruit that'll clear one's pallet.
+**A reliever course is a light course, often consisting of a fruit that will clear one's pallet.

 Does this sound like a lot of food?
-Perhaps, but remember, each course isn't massive.
+Perhaps, but remember, each course is a small taste of your food.

-When it comes to the type of food you get, it's a good rule of thumb to never use the same fruit or main flavor note twice.
+Regarding the type of food you get, never using the same fruit or main flavor note twice is a good rule of thumb.
 For example, don't use orange twice in your cooking.
 Each dish should build off the next; if your serving chilled oranges in syrup, add a little citrus to the next course.
 It's about a journey through the food to create a symphony of flavor at the end.

-Food Is an important part of any dinner party, but so are the drinks.
+Food Is an integral part of any dinner party, but so are the drinks.
 A wine pairing has the power to make or break your cooking.
-This is why I highly recommend buying a book called What to Drink With What You Eat or talking to a sommelier at your local wine store.
-Be very picky in your drink pairing; it's an integral part of every meal.
-I even pick out the water from a spring near my house at my parties.
-Even water can change your meal based on its PH levels and source.
+I highly recommend buying a book called What to Drink With What You Eat or talking to a sommelier at your local wine store.
+Be very picky in your drink pairing; it's integral to every meal.
+I even pick out the water from a spring near my house at parties.
+Even water can change your feed based on its PH levels and source.

-Though food and drink is the highlight of your dinner party, the décor should be carefully thought out as well.
-Beginning with your tablecloth, ensure that there aren't any fold creases, refrain from using placemats as it detracts from the spread of silverware and use a charger instead, also ensure that your tableware and glassware are clean of any water spots.
+Though food and drink are the highlights of your dinner party, the décor should also be carefully thought out.
+Beginning with your tablecloth, ensure that there aren't any fold creases, refrain from using placemats as it detracts from the spread of silverware, and use a charger instead; also ensure that your tableware and glassware are clean of any water spots.

-When looking at a centerpiece, keep it clean and simple; for Christmas, I used a few garland pieces with candles and small ornaments scattered throughout.
+Keep it clean and simple when looking at a centerpiece; for Christmas, I used a few garland pieces with candles and small ornaments scattered throughout.
 Ensure that your place setting and food are the stars of the show!

 All this may sound like a lot of work for one person, and it is, so having someone to help you in the kitchen can be a great relief.
-You can also consider hiring a private chef; often times, they will do all the planning, cooking, and clean-up for you, which means less stress for you!
+You can also consider hiring a private chef; often, they will do all the planning, cooking, and clean-up for you, which means less stress!

 Putting on a dinner party is not the easiest of tasks, but once you see your table set, smell the food in your kitchen, and see your guest's reaction to your hard work, it is gratifying.

-We wish you the best of luck in your dinner parties, an experience that everyone will enjoy.
+We wish you the best of luck with your dinner parties, an experience that everyone will enjoy.